-We recently analyzed 125,000+ resumes to answer one question:
+We recently analyzed data from 125,000+ resumes and compiled those resume statistics to answer one question:

 How many candidates are following best practices and where are there opportunities to create a better, more effective resume?

 - We looked at file types and formatting.

 - We looked at contact information, education, and interests.

 - We looked at keywords, skills, and experience.